Summary

 – FAILURE to fight mis- or disinformation

-– FAILURE to inform & activate people to find what works.
+– FAILURE to train together to inform & activate people to find what works.

-Pilot Questions: Can an unpaid, online-based interprofessional internship develop & manage a platform – to inform & engage the public on an issue?
+Pilot Questions: Can an unpaid, online-based undergraduate internship develop & manage a no-code network – to inform & engage the public on democracy?

 Could interns create a challenge for peers to compete to raise awareness and have the most impact (i.e., Speak Up GMU)?

-George Mason University programs offer undergrads community-engaged internships – for 3 and 6 credits.
+George Mason University programs offer undergraduate internships – for 3 and 6 credits.
 Over 50 interns (2018 – 2023) from diverse programs (e.g., Sociology, Politics, Geographic Science) took a risk on a new, unpaid, totally online internship.

 Interns led the People’s Platform for Democracy (the non-profit, non-partisan US onAir Network) to inform & engage their community.
 With no tech background and collaborating virtually, each cohort of US onAir interns learned just enough about Zoom, YouTube, Google, Canva, & WordPress to: